idle-meerkat/sdevwiki-fork/Policer.md

 # Policing of Static Traps

-Static packet traps are configured upon switchdev driver initialization.
+Static packet traps are configured upon Switchdev driver initialization.
 The list of packet traps, their rate limit and TC is defined in the **Default Configuable Profile** table above.

-You can disable the entire static profile, or select the desired profile during switchdev driver initialization.
-To select or disable a static trap profile, use the switchdev kernel module parameter, provided for  the `prestera_sw` driver.
+You can disable the entire static profile, or select the desired profile during Switchdev driver initialization.
+To select or disable a static trap profile, use the Switchdev kernel module parameter, provided for  the `prestera_sw` driver.
 ```
 modprobe prestera_sw trap_policer_profile=<PROFILE>
 ```